YamagutiSenior/clone_simple_notes/README.md

 ![](./images/screenshot.png)

-### Adding Vulnerabilities
+## Step 4: Add Vulnerabilities to test scanners

 You can add some vulnerabilities, that way you can see GitLab DevSecOps in action.
-For advanced details see this projects [documentation page]().
+For advanced details see this projects [documentation page](https://tech-marketing.gitlab.io/devsecops/initech/simple-notes/getting_started/developer_workflow/).

 1. Click on the `Web IDE` button

-2. Add changes to files as seen in [this MR](https://gitlab.com/tech-marketing/devsecops/initech/simple-notes/-/merge_requests/6)
+2. Add changes to files as seen in [this MR](https://gitlab.com/tech-marketing/devsecops/initech/simple-notes/-/merge_requests/7)

 3. Press the `Create commit...` button